A world beyond your experience, beyond your imagination ,

-Although a commercial failure when released back in 1984, Dune has grown somewhat of a cult following over the years because if its smart and complex storyline, so much so that it is now inline for a big budget remake due out next year, because of this I thought it was about time I take another look at the film that was best described as Star Wars for adults.
+Although a commercial failure when released back in 1984, Dune has grown somewhat of a cult following over the years because of its smart and complex storyline, so much so that it is now inline for a big-budget remake due out next year, because of this I thought it was about time I take another look at the film that was best described as Star Wars for adults.

-Unlike Star Wars, Dune isn’t a simple tale by any stretch of the imagination and this is one of the reasons it struggled to attract a big enough audience to make it a success.
-The film is filled with layers upon layers and within the first 10 minutes of the film you are confronted with some rather complex thoughts and sayings that without reading the books is most likely to go over the head of most casual watchers, something that lead to Lynch relaying on voice overs so much to provide most of the much-needed exposition.
+Unlike Star Wars, Dune isn’t a simple tale by any stretch of the imagination, and this is one of the reasons it struggled to attract a big-enough audience to make it a success.
+The film is filled with layers upon layers and within the first 10 minutes of the film you are confronted with some rather complex thoughts and sayings that without reading the books is most likely to go over the head of most casual watchers, something that leads to Lynch relaying on voice-overs so much to provide most of the much-needed exposition.

 Not only is Dune a complex film to follow but I argue that it’s also not completely a science fiction film, filled with dukes, barons, religion and power grabs between noble families, the movie feels almost as if it’s set in the medieval times rather than taking place in the distant future on an alien planet and although a lot of the film takes place on either space ships or surrounded by giant alien creatures, technology is never used to the extent that other science fiction films would have done.